 Full-Time Required Curriculum

-For the JD degree, students who begin their law study in Fall 2018 must earn at least 87 units of course credit, including 49 units in required core courses, plus additional program requirements.
+For the JD degree, students who begin their law study in fall 2018 and beyond must earn at least 87 units of course credit, including 49 units in required core courses, plus additional program requirements.
 In the full-time program, required courses are concentrated in the first and second years.

 |Civil Procedure||3 Units||3 Units|

 |Legal Writing||3 Units||3 Units|

 |Constitutional Law I & II||3 Units||3 Units|

 |Upper Division Courses||Must be completed after first year|